jappeace/jappeaceApplication/content/undeadlock-event-source.md

     event_id_seq;
 COMMIT;
 ```
-The big difference is that insert of modifying always
+The big difference is that instead of modifying always
 row 1 to be the latest ID, we insert a new row into
 `event_applied` with the latest id.
-This avoids locking of row 1.
+This avoids locking of row number 1.
+For
-Reprojection we truncate the event_applied
+reprojection we truncate the event_applied
 table, allowing the code to rerun all those events.
 The big difference is in figuring out which events
 haven't been applied yet: